py4dstem/py4DSTEM/README.md

 pip install py4dstem[aiml-cuda]
 ```

-if you are running on Windows with Nvidia GPU and CUDA capability, you should run
+If you are running on Windows with Nvidia GPU and CUDA capability, run
 ```
 conda update conda
 conda create -n py4dstem python==3.8